The Best Things We’ve Ever Eaten

 Okonomiyaki

 All that Yaki – Yaki means “grilled” in Japanese, and there are a lot of variations beyond the teppanyaki that we know in the States.
 Okonomiyaki, yakiniku, and yakitori were probably my three favorites (although the takoyaki “grilled octopus” might have been the most popular).
 Okonomiyaki roughly translates to something like “everything you like grilled”.
-Basically you choose all your favorite ingredients and fry them up in a thick pancake/hashbrown thing on a griddle that’s set into the table in front of you.
+Basically, you choose all your favorite ingredients and fry them up in a thick pancake/hashbrown thing on a griddle that’s set into the table in front of you.
 Think Waffle House meets Hibachi – truly a one of a kind combination!
 Yakiniku is more like what I always call Korean BBQ.
 Lots of meats and veggies all grilled to perfection right at your table!
 Yakitori (or grilled skewers), on the other hand, don’t require any table-side cooking.
 Typically the skewers are ordered in sets and come covered in the most delicious sauces.
 Chicken is the most popular yakitori, but we also had beef, quail eggs, okra, mushrooms, etc.

 Gyudon – Gyudon means “beef bowl” in Japanese, and while it is incredibly simple, it might be my favorite thing I ate while in Japan.
 A pile of beef and onions simmered in soy sauce, mirin, and dashi sitting atop a mound of sticky white rice served with fresh cabbage: as a lover of plain, simple foods, I was in heaven!
 I stumbled into this dish when we first ate at Yoshinoya, a Japanese fast food chain, after which I subsequently ordered it three times at various restaurants and eateries!